Affostruction: 3D Affordance Grounding with Generative Reconstruction: Experiments

-These metrics jointly evaluate two critical capabilities: accurate 3D reconstruction and precise affordance localization on the reconstructed geometry.
-High performance requires both components to succeed---accurate reconstruction alone is insufficient if affordance predictions are poorly localized, and conversely, correct affordance understanding cannot compensate for inaccurate geometric reconstruction.
-This coupled evaluation reflects the practical requirements for robotic manipulation, where both complete object geometry and functional region localization must be reliable.
+where $\mathcal{P}_\tau = \{\mathbf{p}_i \mid a_i \geq \tau\}$ are thresholded point sets and $\mathcal{T} = \{0.1, 0.2, 0.3, 0.4, 0.5\}$.
+Averaging across multiple thresholds avoids sensitivity to a single binarization criterion.
+These metrics jointly evaluate two capabilities: accurate 3D reconstruction and precise affordance localization on the reconstructed geometry---high performance requires both, as accurate reconstruction alone is insufficient if affordance predictions are poorly localized, and affordance predictions cannot compensate for inaccurate geometry.